-- Wine and soda together is nothing new.
+- Wine and soda together are nothing new.
 It’s a spritzer.
 Only this time, you’re adding a caffeinated soda to the ice, wine, and garnish.

-- Ice cream soda is a classic cold beverage and it comes caffeinated.
-You get the caffeine and brain freeze all in one.
+- Ice cream soda is a classic cold beverage, and it comes caffeinated.
+So you get the caffeine and brain freeze all in one.
 What more could you want?

-- If you really love your caffeine, just wait.
-One name brand is combining our favorite hot caffeinated beverage with our favorite carbonated one.
-Will it be epic?
-Only time will tell.
+- One name brand combines our favorite hot caffeinated beverage with our favorite carbonated one.

 It’s the best way to Celebrate Every Day®!
 Use #CarbonatedBeverageWithCaffeineDay to post on social media.